waimea-Ben/200Assesment/docs/Feedback.md

 ## Improvements Based on Testing

-- [-] **M** Info. from testing has been used to improve the outcome
+- [x] **M** Info. from testing has been used to improve the outcome
-    - [-] End-user feedback has been used to improve the system
+    - [x] End-user feedback has been used to improve the system

 ### Iterative Improvements

-- [ ] **E** Evidence of a series of planned, iterative design-test-improve cycles (at least three) used to refine one or more aspects of outcome
+- [x] **E** Evidence of a series of planned, iterative design-test-improve cycles (at least three) used to refine one or more aspects of outcome
-    - [ ] Design of the UI has been iterated
+    - [x] Design of the UI has been iterated
-    - [ ] Implemented UI has been iterated
+    - [x] Implemented UI has been iterated
-    - [ ] Implemented functionality has been iterated
+    - [x] Implemented functionality has been iterated

 > Comments...

 ## Review and Evaluation

-- [ ] **M** Discussion of how the relevant implications were addressed in the implementation of the outcome
+- [x] **M** Discussion of how the relevant implications were addressed in the implementation of the outcome

 > Comments...